Translational Mechanical Converter (MA)

 Dependencies

-Used when Added moisture temperature specification is set to Specified temperature
+To use this parameter, set the parameters Added moisture temperature specification to Specified temperature

 .